zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

    1. For each IP prefix in the set that has two or more members, output *[CN04_IPV4_SAME_PREFIX]* with the prefix and list of all members (name server names and IP addresses) for that prefix.
-   2. For each IP prefix in the set that have exactly one member, output *[CN04_IPV4_DIFFERENT_PREFIX]* with the combined set of their associated members (name server names and IP addresses).
+   2. For all IP prefixes in the set that have exactly one member, output *[CN04_IPV4_DIFFERENT_PREFIX]* with the combined set of their associated members (name server names and IP addresses).
    3. If all members of *NS IPv4* are members of the same IP prefix in